KevinBian107/Chatable-Study-Database/README.md

 # Work Hours Analysis 📊
-This is a repository for modeling Kevin's workload/work_hours in UCSD starting from 2022 as a Freshman.
+Data in practice, manually collected data and this is a repository for modeling Kevin's study time in UCSD starting from 2022 as a Freshman.

 Data changes format through out different quarters, becoming more developed and suitable, so merging and some cleaning is needed at first.